Viewing the Event Details page

 Protocol | This is the protocol (Layer 4) that the network event used to access the destination.
 The protocol can be UDP or TCP. |

-App protocol | This is the protocol (Layer 6 or 7), such as TLS or DNS, that was used for the communication. |
+App protocol | This is the protocol (Layer 6 or 7), such as TLS, DNS, or HTTP that was used for the communication. |

 Network Route | This provides the traffic as public or private connections that were used to route traffic.
-For private connections, the CylanceGATEWAY Connector is identified. |
+For private connections, you can filter by the connector group name and each CylanceGATEWAY Connector . |

 Start time (UTC) | This is the time when the network activity communication started.
 The time is displayed in UTC. |